skosowski/ArduinoThermometer/Readme.md

 * TI TMP102 digital thermometer

 ## Mode of operation
-send "T" to request current temperature send "Off" to turn off alerting
+* send "T" to request current temperature
+* send "Off" to turn off alerting
-Format of alerting is "A[l|m][+|-]xxx" where l is less, m is more, + or - for positive or negative temperature in Celcius.
+* format of alerting is "A[l|m][+|-]xxx" where l is less, m is more, + or - for positive or negative temperature in Celcius.

-Couple of examples:
+### Examples:
-Send "Am+250" to get alerted when temperature rises above +25 Celcius Send "Al-050" to get alerted when temperature drops below - 5 Celcius Send "Am-150" to get alerted when temperature rises above -15 Celcius Send "Al+200" to get alerted when temperature drops below +20 Celcius
+* send "Am+250" to get alerted when temperature rises above +25 Celcius
+* send "Al-050" to get alerted when temperature drops below - 5 Celcius
+* send "Am-150" to get alerted when temperature rises above -15 Celcius
+* send "Al+200" to get alerted when temperature drops below +20 Celcius